-Before closing, I thought I’d address a question that you may have thought of while reading this article.
+Before closing, I thought I’d address a question that you may have thought of while reading this review.
 You may be wondering what we do with our gray water now that we no longer visit RV dump stations.
 We do one of two things.
 If we’re boondocking where dumping gray water is permitted, which for us is most of the time, we simply dump our tank at the base of a thirsty bush or tree.
-On the other hand, if we’re at a location where dumping gray water isn’t allowed, then we drive the camper to a local toilet, and use the cassette as an auxiliary gray tank.
+But if we’re camped at a location where dumping gray water isn’t allowed, then we drive the camper to a local toilet, and use the cassette as an auxiliary gray tank.
 We remove the cassette from the cassette holding bay, place it on the ground, then we run a short hose from the gray water drain cap to the cassette and empty out the gray water holding tank.
 Our gray tank is only 13 gallons, so we’ll never need to make more than three trips to the toilet to empty the gray tank.
-Doing this not only empties the gray tank, but also helps keep the cassette tank relatively clean.
+Doing this not only empties out the gray tank, but also helps keep the cassette tank relatively clean.